top of page

 As the application site is within a designated Conservation Area, and covered by an Article 4(2) Direction, proposals also need to meet core strategy policy CS17 and SAMDev policies MD2 and MD13 in order to protect, enhance or restore Shropshire’s heritage assets and avoid harm to their significance and setting.

 The National Planning Policy Framework requires proposals affecting heritage assets to have regard to any harm caused to their significance.
 Where a proposal would lead to less than substantial harm to the asset, this harm should be weighed against the public benefits of it, including securing its optimum viable use.
-The
+The NPPF also sets out that great weight should be given to the conservation of heritage assets including conservation areas.

 The extensions would be sited at the rear of the dwelling, having no impact on the character and appearance of the street scene.
 SC Conservation raise no objection to the proposal.
 On the basis of the

 above, the proposal is not considered to adversely impact visual amenities of the locality and would not result in harm to the character and appearance of the Conservation Area.
+En-Plan were able to demonstrate this s by utilising architectural visualisation to show the scheme its best light.

-Amendments were,made to reduce the size of the previously L-shaped dormer and only include the box dormer on the rear roof slope, as recommended on the previous application.
+Amendments were made to reduce the size of the previously L-shaped dormer and only include the box dormer on the rear roof slope, as recommended on the previous application.
 Although this feature is quite

 large it is located to the rear roof slope and matching materials are proposed, therefore there is no concern with the rear dormer window in terms of its impact on the character and appearance on the area as it would not be highly visible from the street.
 On this basis, the application would comply with Core Strategy Policies CS6 and CS17, as well as SAMDev Policies MD2 and MD13.

 The works were judged to be in scale and character with the original building and of no demonstrable harm in terms of visual impact.
-No significant harm is considered to arise to the neighbouring resident’s amenity and the application therefore accords with the principal determining criteria of the relevant development plan policies including CS6 and MD2 and approval is recommended subject to conditions.
+No significant harm is considered to arise to the neighbouring resident’s amenity and the application therefore accords with the principal determining criteria of the relevant development plan policies including CS6 and MD2 and approval is recommended subject to planning conditions.

 To Conclude